SellTrack/RPS/README.md

  Java based expanded rock,paper and scissors game made with my friend Emre Yılmaz for School Project

  # :question: Which language and libraries used for this project
- This project developed using Java language and pygame libraries.
+ This project developed using Java language and awt, swing libraries.

  # :question: What is required for play the game
  Java must be installed to computer